-For single-family residences which have recycled water services provided, only those water outlets which serve nonpotable water shall be marked with the words "Recycled Water - Do Not Drink."
+For single-family residences which have recycled water services provided, only those water outlets which serve non_potable water shall be marked with the words "Recycled Water - Do Not Drink."

 For single-family residences which contain water systems, all potable water service piping shall all be copper pipe and identified with tape as a potable waterline.
-All recycled waterlines shall be purple PVC pipe per district Procedural Guidelines and General Design Requirements.
+All recycled waterlines shall be purple PVC pipe per district designed and constructed in compliance with IRWD's Procedural Procedures Guidelines and General Design Requirements Guide.